Take in a bit of the natural world in the city at these great nature reserves you never even knew existed.

 Chevin Forest Park

 The Chevin is one of Otley’s biggest attractions and the Forest Park around it has its own unique pull which is all about being home to a diverse spread of wildlife.
-Once you’re done with those stunning views, look around the woodland, heathland and meadowland, where you might just see the Great Hairstreak Butterfly or a woodcock, for which it was designated a local nature reserve.
+Once you’re done with those stunning views, look around the woodland, heathland and meadowland, where you might just see the great hairstreak butterfly, sandpiper or a woodcock, for which it was designated a local nature reserve.

 Chevin Forest Park, East Chevin Road, Otley, West Yorkshire, LS21 3DD.